 Reserved, handicap-accessible parking is available at both the sanctuary and the Education Building entrances.
 All facilities, including restrooms, are accessible to our handicapped friends.
-Large-print Bibles and assistive listening are devices available in the Narthex.
-Copies of the hymns in large print are available upon request (may be required).
+Two elevators provide complete access to our building.
+Large-print Bibles and assistive listening devices are available in the Narthex.
+Copies of the hymns in large print are available upon request.
 The sanctuary is equipped with the Induction Loop System, which works with any hearing aid that has a T-coil.

 The pews in the rear of the sanctuary are reserved for friends and visitors with special needs to facilitate easy entering and exiting as needed.
 There are multiple locations for wheelchair seating throughout the sanctuary.

 Visitors are highly encouraged to speak with a greeter for any additional assistance, and we would love to assist you in any way we can.
 We want to make you feel as welcome here as we can, and we appreciate your patience as we continue to grow and learn as a church how better to serve all visitors.